Simpsons of Piccadilly: History

-Simpson's aim was to build a large, modern menswear store to serve as a flagship for the S Simpson brand, with a steel structure, faced in Portland stone and to be built as high as permitted, and to compete with the store built for the rival Austin Reed ten years prior.
+Simpson aimed to build a large, modern menswear store to serve as a flagship for the S Simpson brand, with a steel structure, faced in Portland stone and to be built as high as permitted, and to compete with the store built for the rival Austin Reed ten years prior.
 Simpson contracted Joseph Emberton as the architect for this project, known for his modernity in architecture and for designing the interior of the Austin Reed store.

-The building's main elements were large bands of Portland stone alternating with strips of windows spanning the whole building width, a glass wall that stretched the height of the building at 90 ft that lit each open-plan floor with natural light (from a side lightwell due to the densely built up area), against which the enormous Travertine marble staircase spiralled up the centre of the building, and the distinctive non-reflecting concave windows along the street level at front and back – the first in the country at the time.
+The building's main elements were large bands of Portland stone alternating with strips of windows spanning the whole building width, a glass wall that stretched the height of the building at 90 ft that lit each open-plan floor with natural light (from a side lightwell due to the densely built-up area), against which the enormous Travertine marble staircase spiralled up the centre of the building, and the distinctive non-reflecting concave windows along the street level at front and back – the first in the country at the time.
 The design is distinctly modern in comparison to the regular architectural style of the time.
 Simpson wanted the building elements to visually show their function rather than be disguised by unnecessary decoration.
 It is considered innovative in its use of materials with large windows, chromium-plated fittings and a steel structure devised by Felix Samuely.
 The London County Council first had the steel framing removed before agreeing to allow its use.
-It cost such a price that Alexander Simpson warned that the company was not expecting to earn a profit for several years after due to his determination for creating something of such high quality (for which it later won awards).
+It cost such a price that Alexander Simpson warned that the company was not expecting to earn a profit for several years after due to his determination to create something of such high quality (for which it later won awards).